enumer-8/renderr/README.md

 # renderr

 Toy software renderer experiment using only standard headers, raymath.h and X11/Xlib.
 Updates may be sporadic as I work on this in my free time between other projects.
 Subject to sudden and dramatic changes as events warrant.
+Thanks to twitch.tv/drhonny for the thorough and educational code review.

 ## Objectives